isomerpages/moe-regentsec/index.md

             languages and cultures.
           link_text: Read more about it here
           link_url: /mother-tongue-fortnight-2026-celebrating-culture-and-heritage/
+        - title: "New AnnouIntegration Programme 2026: Building Connections Across Culturesncement"
+          date: 29 March 2026
+          announcement: On 5 March 2026, Regent Secondary School organised an integration programme aimed at fostering connection, collaboration and a strong sense of belonging among students from diverse cultural backgrounds.
+          link_text: Read more about it here
+          link_url: /integration-programme-2026/
   - infopic:
       title: Singapore Book of Records
       subtitle: Highlights